Updated on January 15, 2021

 High level: This is the Cadillac of koozies, a sleeve of over-engineered 18/8 stainless steel that’ll keep your beer damn near cryogenic for far longer than you’ll ever need.
 But it comes with an asterisk or two.

 First, I need to address the elephant in the room.
-Much to my surprise, the Yeti Colster, retail $29.99, is not designed to accommodate a 16-ounce can.
+Much to my surprise, the basic Yeti Colster retails at $24.98, is not designed to accommodate a 16-ounce can.
+There is a 16 oz. version, but it costs a few bucks more and is a newer addition to the lineup.
 This is the reason I was rooting around in my fridge like a Neanderthal at three in the afternoon.
-I had tons of beers in there, but, being a big fan of big IPAs — the majority of which are now packaged in pounders — I didn’t have a single beer that actually fit into the koozie.
+I had tons of beers in there, but, being a big fan of big IPAs — the majority of which are now packaged in pounders — I didn’t have a single beer that actually fit into the Rambler Colster.
 I had to text my neighbor, who brought me one while we walked our dogs.

 Admittedly, this was a rockier start than I was expecting.
 Let’s hash this out…

-I’ve also spent the past couple weeks torturing the koozie.
+I’ve also spent the past couple weeks torturing the Rambler Colster.
 I’ve tossed it down a flight of stairs, closed it in the fridge door, and even let my 90-pound dog bat it around at the park for a while.
 It emerged unscathed.

 Additionally, the one thing that the cheap neoprene koozie has going for it is discretion.
 It’ll keep a beer cold long enough to drink before you shove it in a back pocket and move on with your life.
 But the Yeti Colster?
 Unless you’ve got a backpack or a big coat pocket, you’re kinda stuck holding the thing.
 I was surprised there wasn’t a rivet to clip it to a belt loop, as nerdy as that might be.
 Then again, you’re the one walking around with a stainless steel koozie…